Last revised August 2024

 Academic Title Modifiers

 Certain modifiers can further define the type of appointment within and across each of the academic employment categories.
 For example, a specialized faculty appointment may be a “clinical,” “research,” or “teaching” professor appointment.
-Additionally, the level of an appointment (assistant, associate) may be indicated in the title or, in the case of instructors or lecturers, by the “senior” modifier.
-Academic appointments can be further distinguished by other characteristics such as the permanency of the position (e.g., visiting, interim, acting), whether it is an administrative position, or the nature or percentage of appointment (e.g., affiliate appointment, 0% faculty appointment, etc.).
+Additionally, the level of an appointment (assistant, associate) may be indicated in the title or, in the case of instructors or lecturers, by the “senior” or “principal” modifier.
+Academic appointments can be further distinguished by other characteristics such as the modifier of the position (e.g., visiting, interim, acting), whether it is an administrative position, or the nature or percentage of appointment (e.g., affiliate appointment, 0% faculty appointment, etc.).
 For more information about visiting and adjunct appointments, see Section 6.2: Guidelines for Use of Visiting and Adjunct Faculty Status.
 Provost’s Communication #25: Employment Guidelines for Specialized Faculty Holding Non-tenure System Positions provides further guidance on the use of the visiting, adjunct, and senior modifiers for specialized faculty appointments.

 Academic Hourly